ED-IP/Milestone-4-project/README.md

 <h1 align="center">The SCP Archives Book Store</h1>

-The objective of this page is to promote a new book series based on the [SCP Universe](https://scp-wiki.wikidot.com/) and allow/accept direct sells for new releases.
+The objective of this page is to promote a new book series based on the [SCP Universe](https://scp-wiki.wikidot.com/) and allow/accept direct sells for the book.
-Also there will be information about future publications.
+The home page include a short introduction to the current release products, the shop for the books and a link to the official SCP site.

 ## Features